kaczla/list-apps/README.md

   - Tags: monitoring, command line, command line: top
 - huniq [🛈](https://github.com/koraa/huniq)
   - huniq is a command line utility to remove duplicates from the given input.
-  - Tags: Rust, command line, deduplication, unique, command line: uniq
+  - Tags: command line, deduplication, unique, command line: uniq, source: Rust
 - hurl [🛈](https://github.com/Orange-OpenSource/hurl)
   - Hurl is a command line tool that runs HTTP requests defined in a simple plain text format.
 It can be used for fetching data and testing HTTP sessions.
 Hurl can perform requests, capture values, and evaluate queries on headers and body responses.
   - Tags: command line, network
 - hyperfine [🛈](https://github.com/sharkdp/hyperfine)
   - hyperfine is a command-line benchmarking tool.
-  - Tags: Rust, command line, benchmarking
+  - Tags: command line, benchmarking, source: Rust
 - imagededup [🛈](https://github.com/idealo/imagededup)
   - imagededup is a python package that simplifies the task of finding exact and near duplicates in an image collection.
   - Tags: deduplication, image, unique